NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/rpsh.md

 ```

 Now let's run an ensemble of trajectories that sample from this distribution.
-For the output we shall receive the diabatic population at intervals of `t=50`
+For the output we will receive the diabatic population at intervals of `t=50`
 and it will be averaged over all trajectories by the `:mean` keyword.
 ```@example rpsh
 solution = run_ensemble(sim, (0.0, 3000.0), distribution;